in2code-de/femanager/Documentation/BestPractice/Index.rst

       Use this signal if you want to hook into the process before the new user was persisted

  - :File:
+      NewController.php
+   :Located:
+      confirmCreateRequestAction()
+   :Signal:
+      confirmCreateRequestActionBeforePersist
+   :Parameters:
+      $user, $hash, $status, $this
+   :Description:
+      Use this signal if you want to hook into the confirmation process

+ - :File:
       AbstractController.php
    :Located:
       finalCreate()